hyper-expanse/semantic-delivery-gitlab/README.md

 You may also take a look at our [.gitlab-ci.yml](https://gitlab.com/hyper-expanse/semantic-release-gitlab/blob/master/.gitlab-ci.yml) file as an example.

+In addition to publishing a new release on every new commit, which is the strategy shown above, you may use use any number of other strategies, such as publishing a release on a given schedule.
+Please see the _Release Strategies_ section below for a few such alternative approaches.

 ## How to Publish Project to an npm Registry

 Once `semantic-release-gitlab` has created a release on GitLab, the next step for an `npm` package is to publish that package to an `npm`-compatible registry.
 To publish your project to an `npm`-compatible registry, please use [npm-publish-git-tag](https://www.npmjs.com/package/npm-publish-git-tag).